-- 4. (GTG Exercise R-7.21) Suppose we have an n-element list L maintained according to the move-to-front heuristic.
-Describe a sequence of $n^2$ accesses that is guaranteed to take $\Omega(n^3)$ time to perform on L. - 5.
-(GTG Exercise C-7.29) Describe in detail an algorithm for reversing a singly linked list L using only a constant amount of additional space and not using any recursion. - 6.
-Provide a proof of GTG, Proposition 8.4: The height of a nonempty tree T is equal to the maximum of the depths of its leaf positions.
+- 8. (GTG Exercise R-7.21) Suppose we have an n-element list L maintained according to the move-to-front heuristic.
+Describe a sequence of n^2 accesses that is guaranteed to take $\Omega(n^3)$ time to perform on L. - 9.
+(GTG Exercise C-7.29) Describe in detail an algorithm for reversing a singly linked list L using only a constant amount of additional space and not using any recursion.